The Vacuum Displacement Principle: Theoretical Framework and Local Phenomenology: The Coupled Newtonian Limit

-In the linear approximation, the first and second terms are of second order and can be neglected.
-Expanding the potential $U(\chi)$ around the VEV $v$ via Taylor series, and noting that $U(v) = 0$ and $U'(v) = 0$ by construction of the Higgs-type potential, we find:
+In the linear approximation, spatial and temporal gradient terms are of second order and can be neglected.
+Expanding the potential $U(\chi)$ around the VEV via a Taylor series one may show that